hamzadd016-lab/text-search-project/README.md

-# text-search-project
+This is a simple front-end Text Search project using HTML, CSS and JavaScript.
-a front-end Text Search project with highlighted results
+Open index.html in the browser to run.